matronator/MTRGen/docs/templates/index.md

 ##### `filename`

-The filename of the generated file.
+The filename of the generated file, including the extension.
 Can use template variables to make the filename dynamic.
+The generated file will have exactly this name - for example, if you specify `filename: <% name %>.js`, the output will be a JavaScript file with that name.

 ##### `path`